 The report then included some vox pops.
 Young people seemed to be fully supportive of this idea.
 One girl said that if police officers have to prove their fitness, then elderly people should too.
 Another said something along the lines of: “Old people have worked hard for their pension so they should make sure they stick around long enough to enjoy it.”

 In my still-sleepy state, I thought: “Are these people mad?!”
-My own grandparents are relatively fit for their age but I know many elderly people struggle with health problems, and besides, why should they prove their fitness to claim money they’ve worked their whole lives for?!
+My own grandparents are relatively fit for their age but many older people struggle with health problems.
+And besides, why should they prove their fitness to claim money they’ve worked their whole lives for?!

 And then I looked at my phone and saw the date: April 1st.
 Good one, Radio 4.